Guide to Orkney

 Read moreSeals in Sanday with Emma Neave-Webb

-The Sanday Ranger Emma Neave-Webb has been remotely operating the Sanday Seal Cam, which is sponsored by NorthLink Ferries, and shows two seal pupping beaches in Orkney.
+Emma Neave-Webb is the former Sanday Ranger and part of that work involved remotely operating the Sanday Seal Cam, which is proudly sponsored by NorthLink Ferries.
 We spoke to Emma and she offered a fascinating insight into seal behaviour!

 Read moreA fantastic day out at Fern Valley Wildlife Centre